 In the beginning of the Ming period the traditional Palace Secretariat (zhongshusheng 中書省) was set up.
 It was headed by a left and a right Counsellor-in-chief (chengxiang 丞相) and served as the central executive institution of the empire that assisted the emperor in political decisions.
-In 1380 Emperor Taizu 明太祖 (the Hongwu emperor 洪武, r.
-1368-1398) decided to abolish this institution in order to strengthen the authority of the emperor.
+In 1380, Emperor Taizu 明太祖 (the Hongwu emperor 洪武, r.
+1368-1398) decided to abolish this institution in order to strengthen the authority of the sovereign.
 Instead of the two Counsellors, four supportive offices (sifuguan 四輔官) were created that were named after the four seasons and took over duties corresponding to the annual seasons (spring support chunguan 春官 etc.), according to Chinese correlative thinking.
 These four officials were subject to the chief military commission (dudufu 都督府), but superior to the Six Ministries (liubu 六部).
-The Four Supports gave advice of the emperor, but only in turn, and handed over this duty every ten days (a traditional Chinese week, xun 旬, see Chinese calendar), in order to prevent one single person from trying to influence the rulers.
-They also functioned as the main organ submitting memorials to the throne.
+The Four Supports gave advice of the emperor, but only one of them for a period of ten days (a traditional Chinese week, xun 旬, see Chinese calendar), before the right of consultation was handed over to the next in turn.
+This was done in order to prevent one single person from trying to influence the ruler.
+The Supports also functioned as the main organ submitting memorials to the throne.

-The Hongwu emperor decided during these years personally over all important and relevant political issues, and only in difficult cases consulted a cartain range of ministers, and not just the Four Supports.
+Emperor Taizu decided during these years personally over all important and relevant political issues, and only in difficult cases consulted a certain range of ministers, and not just the Four Supports.
 The posts of the Four Supports were sometimes left vacant.
-These procedures were not very efficient, so that two years later, they were abolished and replaced by a larger group of Grand Academicians (da xueshi 大學士) which came from a handful of central government insitutions, namely the Hall of Flowery Cover (Huagaidian 華蓋殿, the later Hall of Central Harmony, Zhonghedian 中和殿), the Hall of Military Glory (Wuyingdian 武英殿), the Hall of Literary Profundity (Wenyuange 文淵閣) and the Eastern Hall (Dongge 東閣).
+These procedures were not very efficient; two years later therefore, they were abolished and replaced by a larger group of Grand Academicians (da xueshi 大學士) which were chosen from a handful of central government institutions, namely the Hall of Flowery Cover (Huagaidian 華蓋殿, the later Hall of Central Harmony, Zhonghedian 中和殿), the Hall of Military Glory (Wuyingdian 武英殿), the Hall of Literary Profundity (Wenyuange 文淵閣) and the Eastern Hall (Dongge 東閣).
 This system was an imitation of a custom that had already been in practice during the Song period 宋 (960-1279).
 None of these officials was a sealkeeper, in order to prevent any abuse of power.
-They had only consulting rights, but memorials and edicts went through their hands, so that they in fact served as a kind of secretariat to the emperor.
+They had only consulting rights, but memorials and edicts went through their hands, which made them a kind of secretariat to the emperor.

-With the accession of Emperor Chengzu 明成祖 (the Yongle emperor 永樂, r.
+With the accession of Emperor Chengzu 明成祖 (r.
 1402-1424) to the throne, the number of junior compilers (bianxiuguan 編修官) and examining editors (jiantaoguan 檢討官) in the Hanlin Academy 翰林院 was drastically reduced, and this personnel was transferred to a new location in the Wenyuange Hall, where they took over more important and critical tasks concerned with political decisions.
-The Wenyuange was located in the inner palace (neiting 内廷), and its staff regularly met the emperor in court sessions.
-This instutition was therefore given the name Neige "Inner Hall".
+The Wenyuange was located in the Inner Palace (neiting 内廷), and its staff regularly met the emperor in court sessions.
+This institution was therefore given the name Neige "Inner Hall".

-At that time it was still the rule that imperial edicts were not to be handed down via the Grand Secretariat or memorials passed on to the emperor from lower institutions, nor did the latter possess any administrative competences among the officialdom.
-Officials working in the Neige were said to ru nei banshi 入内辦事 "do administrative work in the Inner Palace", and were only later given regular titles of Academicians (xueshi 學士) or Grand Academicians (da xueshi).
+At that time it was still the rule that imperial edicts were not to be handed down via the Grand Secretariat or memorials passed on to the emperor from lower institutions, nor did the latter possess any administrative competence among the officialdom.
+Officials working in the Neige were said to "do administrative work in the Inner Palace" (ru nei banshi 入内辦事), and were only later given regular titles of Academicians (xueshi 學士) or Grand Academicians (da xueshi).

 From the Hongxi reign-period 洪熙 (1425) on the importance of the Grand Secretariat grew, and its staff was allowed to offer suggestions to the emperor.
 Some Grand Academicians were even bestowed the honorific titles of Grand Preceptor (taishi 太師), Grand Guardian (taibao 太保, both see Sangong 三公 "Three Dukes") or Minister (shangshu 尚書) and Vice Minister (shilang 侍郎).
 This custom was also used in the reverse way by giving Ministers and Vice Ministers the title of Grand Academician.
 It also became custom that the Six Ministries directly obtained instructions from the Grand Secretariat and implemented them.
-During the Xuande 宣德 (1426-1435) and Zhengtong 正統 (1436-1449) reign-periods, two new institutions were created, namely the Eastern Patent Office (dongzhi chifang 東制敕房) and the Western Patent Office (xigao chifang 西誥敕房).
-They processed the documents of the Imperial Secretariat (zhongshusheng) and therefore were institutions directly subordinated to the Grand Secretariat.
+During the Xuande 宣德 (1426-1435) and Zhengtong 正統 (1436-1449) reign-periods, two new institutions were created, namely the Eastern Decrees Office (dong zhichifang 東制敕房) and the Western Proclamations Office (xi gaochifang 西誥敕房).
+They processed the documents of the Imperial Secretariat (zhongshusheng 中書省) and therefore were institutions directly subordinated to the Grand Secretariat.
 This was also the first time that the emperor requested the officials in the Grand Secretariat to add suggestions in how to answer a memorial that required a decision by the emperor.
 These suggestions were added in smaller script written on a leaflet attached to the memorial.
 This endorsement was called tiaozhi 條旨 or piaoni 票擬.
 The emperor used red or cinnabar-coloured ink to indicate his decision.
 These notes were called pihong 批紅.
 When decisions about critical issues had to be made the emperor preferred to personally confer with his ministers.

 Emperor Yingzong 明英宗 (r.
 1435-1449, 1457-1464) succeeded to the throne as a boy, and therefore many decisions about great political matters were in fact made by members of the Grand Secretariat.
 It so became the factual executive organ of the Ming government, yet unlike the Counsellors-in-chief during earlier ages, there was rarely a single person wielding so much authority that he dominated the court decisions.
 All decisions were submitted as those of the body of the Grand Secretariat, and not of one single person.

-The first of these institutions recorded and collected documents about the political history of the Manchu empire, especially in the shape of imperial diaries (qijuzhu 起居注), and was so the forerunner of the Historiography Institute (guoshiguan 國史館).
+The first of these institutions recorded and collected documents about the political history of the Manchu empire, especially in the shape of imperial diaries (qijuzhu 起居注), and was thus the forerunner of the Historiography Institute (guoshiguan 國史館).
 The Palace Secretariat Academy was responsible for documents of diplomatic relationships, but also of the regular documents handed down to the particular offices of the central government.
-The Palace Academy for the Advancement of Literature served as a critical historiographical institution and submitted its findings about history to the present ruler and the heir apparent as documents to learn from for their own political decisions.
+The Palace Academy for the Advancement of Literature served as a critical historiographical institution and submitted its findings about history to the present ruler and the heir apparent in order to reflect the outcome of political decisions in the past.
 Each of these three academies was headed by a Grand Academician (da xueshi), who was from 1644 on supported by several academicians (xueshi).
 A year later the Three Academies were rearranged according to the pattern of the Hanlin Academy into the "Palace Hanlin Academy" (nei Hanlin yuan 内翰院林).